mlau154/pymead/README.md

 <img src="https://raw.githubusercontent.com/mlau154/pymead/dev/docs/source/images/pymead_main_screenshot_light.PNG" alt="pressure coefficient contours of an aeropropulsive system" width="700">
 </p>

+## Installation

+For access to both the API and GUI, *pymead* can be installed using the typical `pip install pymead`.
+There are several other installation options, including a standalone Windows installer.
+See the [*pymead* installation page](https://pymead.readthedocs.io/en/latest/install.html) for more details.

 ## How It Works

 By using a well-defined parametrization framework, this airfoil system can be morphed or deformed in a variety of ways